Girish-GAP/Logic-Building/C/Problems on Numbers/README.md

 ----
 ## Problem 21
-write a program which accept width and height of rectangle from user and calculate its area.
+Write a program which accept width and height of rectangle from user and calculate its area.
 (Area = Width * Height) <br />
 Test cases :  <br />
 <pre>
 Input : 5.3    Output : 88.2026